natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-06-visualizing-the-bible.md

 description: An intricate visualization of Biblical cross-references created by a Carnegie-Mellon Ph.D student and a Lutheran pastor, highlighting the complexity of the data.
 The multicolored arc diagram displays 63,779 connections between chapters, with a bar graph illustrating the number of verses in each chapter.
 emoji: 📖
 tags:
+  - 🌍 Culture
+  - 🌍 History
+  - ✝️ Christianity
-  - 🌈 Cross-References
+  - 📖 Bible
-  - 📊 Data Visualization
 haiku: |
   Arcs of wisdom flow,
   Chapters weave a sacred tale,